 When you’re faced with a complex single variable equation like this one, the first thing you want to do is remove the fractions from this by multiplying both sides of the equation by the product of the two denominators.

 So, we’re going to multiply the left and right sides of the equation by 3x.
-So, if we multiply this side by 3x, what we get is we can cancel out this x, and what we’re left with is 3 times 3x+17-11.

 The following transcript is provided for your convenience.